Complexity of Training ReLU Neural Network: Introduction

-\paragraph{Related literature} As discussed before, most hardness results so far are for binary neural networks \cite{BR88, KS09, SB14}.
-There are also limited results for ReLU that we discuss next: Recently, \cite{LSS14} examined ReLU activations from the point of view that, a shifted ReLU subtracted from another ReLU yields an approximation to threshold function, so such a class of ReLU network should be as hard as binary neural network.
+\paragraph{Related literature} As discussed before, most hardness results so far are for neural networks with threshold activation function \cite{BR88, KS09, SB14}.
+There are also limited results for ReLU that we discuss next: Recently, \cite{LSS14} examined ReLU activation from the point of view that if two connected ReLU nodes are appropriately designed, then it yields an approximation to the threshold function.
+Hence training problem for such a class of ReLU network should be as hard as training a neural network with threshold activation function .
 Similar results are shown by \cite{DSS94}.
-In both these papers, in order to model ``a shifted ReLU subtracted from another ReLU", the Neural network studied is not a fully connected network.
+In both these papers, in order to approximate the threshold activation function , the neural network studied is not a fully connected network.
 More specifically, in the underlying graph of such a neural network, each node in the second hidden layer is connected to exactly one distinct node in the first hidden layer, weight of the connecting edge is set to $-1$ with the addition of some positive bias term.
 Figure \ref{livni_vs_full} shows the difference between ReLU network studied by \cite{LSS14, DSS94} and fully connected ReLU network.
-Clearly, the architecture described in \cite{LSS14, DSS94} artificially restrict the form of the affine functions in order to prove NP-hardness.
+The architecture artificially restricts the form of the affine functions in order to prove NP-hardness.
 In particular, it requires connecting hidden layer matrix to be a square diagonal matrix.
-Due to this restriction, it was unclear whether allowing full matrix to be non-zero would make problem easy (more parameters hence higher power to neural network function) or hard (more parameters so more things to decide).
+Due to this restriction, it was unclear whether allowing non-diagonal entries of the matrix to be non-zero would make problem easier (more parameters hence higher power to neural network function) or more challenging (more parameters so more things to decide).